Academics

 Clinical Evaluation

 Students are expected to be present daily during the clerkship.
 They will be evaluated by attending physicians on their ability to perform a complete neurological examination and interpret the abnormal findings, make a diagnosis and understand the agents used in therapy.
 In addition, oral and written communication and professional behavior will be assessed.
 Students are expected to participate in weekly Case Discussion sessions with the teaching attending, to attend clinical conferences, and to submit a complete write-up of a case.
+There will also be an OSCE at the end of the rotation, focusing on the neurologic examination.

 Objectives